FartyPants/Notepad/README.md

 # notepad extension
-adds a notepad box to oobabooga web_ui https://github.com/oobabooga/text-generation-webui
+adds a very simple notepad box to oobabooga web_ui https://github.com/oobabooga/text-generation-webui

 Purpose: a multiple-notepad for text you want to keep saved across sessions, without switching between browser and some text editor